 Data Nuggets were co-founded by Drs.
 Elizabeth Schultheis and Melissa Kjelvik, the Data Nuggets team.
 The Data Nuggets team maintains the copyright for all the activities and associated materials on this website.
 Use of Data Nuggets activities and materials must conform to our policies and restrictions, which we detail on this page.
 Please note:

-- We do not allow posting of content found within Data Nugget activities, Teacher Guides, or any other associated materials on any other publically accessible websites.
+- We do not allow posting of content found within Data Nugget activities, Teacher Guides, templates, or any other associated materials on any other publicly accessible websites.

 - Scientists and other individuals who co-create Data Nuggets along with the Data Nuggets team maintain all rights and permissions for their data and images included in activities.

 - Violations of our policies will be investigated and pursued.

 As the copyright holder, Data Nuggets at Michigan State University encourages use of Data Nuggets for educational and not-for-profit use by individual educators, professional development providers, researchers, and administrators.
 In most cases, the use of Data Nuggets falls under standard usage and does not require permissions.
 However, there are non-standard cases where permission is necessary.
 Below we clarify our distinction between standard usage and non-standard usage.